Dual challenge of Covid-19 and the climate crisis for Small Island Developing States

 To respond to the considerable demand for advice and guidance, UNCTAD has carried out research and analysis as well as related training focusing on the legal implications of COVID-19 and related response measures for some of the key types of commercial contracts used in international trade, in particular international sale of goods on shipment terms and carriage of goods by sea.

-For further information, see two related UNCTAD briefing notes on the commercial implications of the COVID-19 crisis published in 2021, as well as an analytical report, published in 2022, which can be accessed through the links below, and through the UNCTAD Policy and Legislation Section website.
+For further information, see two related UNCTAD briefing notes on the commercial implications of the COVID-19 crisis published in 2021, as well as two analytical reports, published in 2022 and 2023, which can be accessed through the links below, and through the UNCTAD Policy and Legislation Section website.
 The documents consider key legal implications of the pandemic and related response measures, as well as contractual approaches to commercial risk-allocation, and provide some recommendations for commercial parties as well as considerations for policymakers.

 Additional training materials for a series of related online training courses on implications of the COVID-19 pandemic for commercial contracts, delivered in May and June 2022, are also available on the UNCTAD website.